Airplane captain pressing switch on control panel for windshield heating with finger during flight

 Overlay Network Protocols: Abstracting the data center

 Modern virtualized data center fabrics must meet specific requirements to accelerate application deployment and support DevOps.
 To support multitenant support on shared physical infrastructure, fabrics must support scaling of forwarding tables, network segments, extended Layer 2 segments, virtual device mobility, forwarding path optimization, and virtualized networks.
 To achieve these requirements, overlay network protocols such as NVGRE, Cisco OTV, and VXLAN are used.
-To begin, let’s define underlay and overlay to understand various overlay protocols better.
+Let’s define underlay and overlay to better understand various overlay protocols.

 The underlay network is the physical infrastructure for an overlay network.
 It delivers packets as part of the underlying network across networks.
 Physical underlay networks provide unicast IP connectivity between any physical devices (servers, storage devices, routers, switches) in data center environments.
 However, technology limitations make underlay networks less scalable.